Xilinx/Vitis-AI/docsrc/source/docs/install/install.rst

 ::

-   ../../docker_run.sh xilinx/vitis-ai-gpu:latest
+   ../docker_run.sh xilinx/vitis-ai-gpu:latest

-.. important:: Use ``./docker_run.sh`` as a code reference should you have customized requirements for launching your Docker container.
+.. important:: Use ``./docker_run.sh`` as a script reference should you have customized requirements for launching your Docker container.

 CPU Docker
 ...........

 Use the following commands to build the CPU docker.
-Adjust your path to the ``Vitis-AI/docker`` directory as necessary.
+Adjust your path to the ``<Vitis-AI install path>/Vitis-AI/docker`` directory as necessary.

 ::

-   cd ../../docker
-   ./docker_build_cpu.sh
+   cd <Vitis-AI install path>/Vitis-AI/docker ./docker_build_cpu.sh

 A quick and simple test of docker can be accomplished by executing the following command:

 ::

+   sudo systemctl restart docker
    docker run hello-world

 This command downloads a test image and runs it in a container.
 When the container runs, it prints a message and exits.